-The Sphynx cat is well-known as the one that has no fur.
+The Sphynx is well-known as the cat with no fur.
 Who would desire such a cat you might ask?
-Many people, apparently.
-These naked little kitties are in high demand, but sometimes for the wrong reasons.
+Many people!

-15 reasons why a Sphynx might not be the cat for you
+15 reasons why a Sphynx could be the cat for you

 Like all cats, Sphynx cats need annual health checks along with booster vaccinations to protect them against diseases, even if they never go outside – so more expenses that some people can’t afford.